egarbarino/safari_gke_2/lesson_2/README.md

 The implementation of self-healing mechanisms is performed using two mechanisms: liveness and readiness probes.

 We use a liveness probe to interrogate whether the container is alive and in good health.

 The readiness probe, instead, is used to verify whether a container is ready to service requests.
-Instrumenting the readiness probe is fundamental in applications that a long startup time, or than undergo maintenance blackouts.
+Instrumenting the readiness probe is fundamental in applications that have a long startup time, or than undergo maintenance blackouts.

 Both liveness and readiness probes can be instrumented using different strategies.